 Danny Burstein On Stage - Theater Credits, Bio and Tickets

-Danny Burstein was born on June 16, 1964 in Mt.
-Kisco, New York.
-He is a six-time Tony Award nominee for his celebrated performances in Fiddler on the Roof, Cabaret, Golden Boy, Follies, South Pacific, and The Drowsy Chaperone.
+Danny Burstein was born on June 16, 1964 in Mount Kisco, New York.
+He is a seven-time Tony Award nominee for his celebrated performances in Fiddler on the Roof, Cabaret, Golden Boy, Follies, South Pacific, The Drowsy Chaperone, and Moulin Rouge!

-Mr. Burstein was raided in New York City, attending the High School of Performing Arts and Queens College, before heading to the University of California, San Diego to take an MFA in Acting.
+Burstein was raised in New York City, attending the High School of Performing Arts and Queens College before heading to the University of California, San Diego to pursue an MFA in acting.
 He graduated in 1990 and would embark on what would become a highly acclaimed career on stage.

-Mr. Burstein returned to the Great White Way on January 8, 2019 and assumed the beloved role of Alfred P. Doolittle in Lincoln Center Theater's revival of My Fair Lady and continued in the role through to April 28, 2019.
-He is scheduled to reprise his role as Harold Zidler (from the 2018 Boston world premiere production) in the Broadway premiere of Moulin Rouge!
+Burstein returned to Broadway on January 8, 2019 and assumed the role of Alfred P. Doolittle in Lincoln Center Theater's revival of My Fair Lady and continued in the role through April 28, 2019.
+Later that year, he reprised his role as Harold Zidler (from the 2018 Boston world premiere production) in the Broadway premiere of Moulin Rouge!
 The Musical at the Al Hirschfeld Theatre from June 28, 2019.
 He departed the production on December 8 to undergo surgery and returned in mid-January 2020.